 Denver is a colorful and impressive city.
 Its art and culture are mesmerizing with its picturesque mountains.
 In addition, its location lends credence to Denver having one of the most beautiful views of the superb mountain range in the US.
 But is it also a dangerous city?
-Well, like other cities, crime bleeds into every neighborhood and there is a presence of pockets of good and bad neighborhoods across Denver.
+Well, like other cities, crime bleeds into every neighborhood, and there are pockets of good and bad neighborhoods across Denver.
 Good thing, whenever involved in foreseen arrests, there is always Denver bonds.
 By identifying these neighborhoods, we can stay away from possible danger.

 1. Highland

-Overlooking downtown Denver, Highland is a bustling residential neighborhood featuring avenues lined with elegant old homes, chic cocktail bars and trendsetting restaurants.
-This neighborhood in the 90s suffered crime reports especially with its numerous dodgy areas.
-The police response is very active and in this area, walking or biking for exploring is only pursued at daytime only.
+Overlooking downtown Denver, Highland is a bustling residential neighborhood featuring avenues lined with elegant old homes, chic cocktail bars, and trendsetting restaurants.
+This neighborhood in the 90s suffered crime reports, especially with its numerous dodgy areas.
+The police response is very active, and in this area, walking or biking for exploring is only pursued during the day.
 Night times are less secure for tourists or women traveling alone.
-Moreover, public transportation comes with fewer reports on crime, invariably leading to less petty theft as cash mugging.
+Moreover, public transportation comes with fewer reports of crime, invariably leading to less petty theft and cash mugging.

 2. Park Hill

-With a population of more than 28,000 people, crimes in Park Hill are more on involving property crimes.
-There has also been substantial gang activity but barely overwhelming.
-Police patrol keeps the neighborhood offenders on pins and needles.
+With a population of more than 28,000 people, crimes in Park Hill are more often involving property crimes.
+There has also been substantial gang activity, but barely been overwhelming.
+Police patrol keeps the neighborhood’s offenders on pins and needles.
 Day and night exploration is quite safe for visitors.
-To know more about property crimes, you can check out Denver jail bond.
+To know more about property crimes, you can check out the Denver jail bond.

 3. Southwestern Denver

-It is one of the neighborhoods with frequent theft incidences and high crimes.
-Police presence is felt but the neighborhood is not very walkable, so exploring on foot at night time will be a challenge for females traveling alone.
+It is one of the neighborhoods with frequent theft incidents and high crimes.
+Police presence is felt, but the neighborhood is not very walkable, so exploring on foot at night will be a challenge for women traveling alone.

 4. Jefferson Park